Physics PhD Candidate (MIT)

 (June 2019 – August 2020)

 Create data-driven models of MaNGA galaxies using Milky-Way stellar spectra under Dr. Melissa Ness.
-Presented research poster at LSST 2019 National Conference.
+Presented research poster at LSST 2019 community workshop.

 Professional Experience